aburousan/Online_codes/README.md

 # Online_codes
-This repository contains codes from blogs in Cheenta.com
+This repository contains codes for my blogs.